Iraneus/betamedneed/_services/workshop.md

 weight: 6
 ---

-The Workshop is where users and stakeholders discuss **recent advances, resources and strategies** for quality and affordable medical care.
+The Workshop is where providers and stakeholders discuss **recent advances, resources and strategies** for quality and affordable care.

 ![Medical Equipment](/images/illustrations/med-equipment.jpg)

 You discover therapeutic advances and innovative cost-saving tools with the opportunity to get live answers on solutions from Medneed and partners.

-Join the <a href="https://workshop.medneed.com" target="_blank">Workshop here</a>.
+Check for workshop <a href="https://workshop.medneed.com" target="_blank">here</a>.